1) Select an image or a shape for Use As Background

 Everything about using a shape as the background is almost identical to using an image.

 Create your shape and click on Use As Background.
-To restore it, click on Restore From Background.
+To restore it, click on Restore Shape.

 Canvas Frame Handles